 The Equity in Teaching Institute (EqTI) takes place virtually or in person over two days.
-The next EqTI will be held in person on September 29/October 1 (Weds/Fri) and again on October 5/7 (Tues/Thurs).
-There will be one application for these two institutes with a chance to offer your preference for dates.
-In the meantime, see below for online resources you can use to begin to design your course for equity.
+The next EqTI will be held on September 29/October 1 and again on October 5/7.
+Applications are now closed for our Fall institutes; we plan to offer another institute in February 2022.
 During the two days of our institute, we will reflect on who our students are, how our courses can equitably meet our students’ needs, and what equity in teaching means to us.
 We will center the needs of students marginalized because of their race, sexual and gender identities, disability, religion, language, and/or immigration status and re-envision our courses so that we are prepared to meet the learning needs of all our students.

 Along with time for individual work and reflection in small groups, we will offer practical tips for implementing more equitable course design, with an emphasis on remote teaching.

 Along with space for reflection and discussion, we will offer practical tips and ways to start implementing a more equitable course design, touching on areas such as:

 - Active learning

 - Assessment and feedback on student work